fedeAlterio/ExpressionBinding/README.md

 ## And now that we have the property names?

-Now that we have the strings `"MainRoom"` and `"Table"` we need just to subscribe to the NotifyPropertyChanged event of h and h.MainRoom respectively, and listen for changes of properties caleed `"MainRoom"` or `"Table"`.
+Now that we have the strings `"MainRoom"` and `"Table"` we need just to subscribe to the NotifyPropertyChanged event of `h` and `h.MainRoom respectively`, and listen for changes of properties caleed `"MainRoom"` or `"Table"`.
 If that's the case we just invoke a callback.

 ## What if `h.MainRoom` is newed up?

-If `h.MainRoom` changes, that means that we have to unsubsrice to all old nested properties (the old h.MainRoom), and resubscribe to all the new ones.
+If `h.MainRoom` changes, that means that we have to unsubsribe from all the old nested properties (the old h.MainRoom), and resubscribe to all the new ones.
 This is done automatically.

-## What if I need to unsubscribe completely from all?
+## What if I need to unsubscribe completely from everything?

 When you subscribe you have returned back an IDisposable, that if called automatically unsubscribe from everything for you, releasing all the events.